Will my body automatically be accepted into the willed body program once i sign and return the donor form?

 The medical profession is a long and slow learning process.
-The bodies utilized in the medical curriculum could entail a period of one week or even two years; sometimes longer.
-When the various studies have been completed the remains are cremated.
+The bodies utilized in the medical curriculum will entail a period of one week to two years.
+When the various studies have been completed, the remains are cremated.

 Can the family claim the ashes for private burial?

-If the family wishes to have the remains returned for burial, the University, if requested at the time of death, will return the ashes to the family.
+If the family wishes to have the remains returned for private burial, the university will honor those wishes.
 The expense of this burial must be assumed by the family.

-The unclaimed ashes are buried together in a shared grave.
-The next of kin is notified by mail when the burial will take place, and is invited to attend the memorial service.
-The University burial plot is located at Oakland Hills Memorial Gardens, 43300 Twelve Mile, Novi, Michigan 48377.
+Ashes are buried together in a shared grave.
+The next of kin is notified by mail when the memorial service and burial service will take place and is invited to attend both services.
+The university burial plot is located at:

 43300 Twelve Mile Road